 Many years ago, the company I was working with was getting ready for a transformation.
-The hourly rate structure had too many classifications and a great variety of job functions.
+The hourly rate structure had too many classifications.
+Also, it had a great variety of job functions.
 I team up with the human resources team to create the new structure.

 After a detailed analysis of every function and its responsibilities, we combined some functions and created new names for them.
 The HR manager suggested changing the Supervisor’s position name to Facilitators.
-I did not understand why, and 100% of my peers did not understand either.
+I did not understand why.
+100% of my peers did not understand either.

 Fast forward a couple of years, and now I am leading the lean implementation.
-When my lean coach brought up the concept of servant leadership was the first time I heard about it.
+During a meeting, my lean coach brought up the concept of servant leadership.
+It was the first time I heard about it.
 He explained that continuous improvement is a people-centric system.
-My job as a is to take care of the team, not to facilitate events and teach tools.
+Leadership’s job is to take care of the team.
+Facilitate events and teach tools are a secondary job.
 The tools are important, but it is the people who matter, he said.

-Servant leadership is a different way to do things, a distinctive leadership style, or attitude.
+Servant leadership is a different way to do things.
+It is a distinctive leadership style or attitude.
 A Servant Leader focuses on the development and well-being of the people.
 The employees are first!
-The leader’s job is to develop more leaders by teaching, motivating, facilitating, and supporting the team.
+Therefore, the leader’s job is to develop more leaders by teaching, motivating, facilitating, and supporting the team.
 Below are examples of how you can be a better leader.